wjasper/Linux_Drivers/README.md

 4.X kernels.
 Most should also work with the 5.X kernels.

 I have divided the drivers into categories by bus type.
-Thus, all the USB drivers are in the USB directory, etc.
+Thus, all the USB drivers are in the USB directory, etc. There are additional README files for each bus type, and also for C and Python.
+Therefore, please look carefully for the README files as they provide additional information and will save us an email exchange.
+This might seem overly long and complicated, but you will save yourself a lot of upfront time if you prepare your system with the correct packages before beginning.

 I have written drivers for the following boards: